bwh1270/allrecipes-scraper/README.md

 + scrape.py

 First one, the function to crawling the category urls from top category to the lowest categories.
 In the image below, Category url means the things inside the blue box.

 ![image](https://user-images.githubusercontent.com/98958137/213866967-a042f967-68ab-4175-a25f-43ffbe1fb064.png)

-Second one, the function to crawling the recipe urls in each category urls.
+Second, the function to crawling the recipe urls in each category urls.

-And last, the function to scrape the recipe information in each recipe urls using the package of "/hhursev/recipe-scrapers"
+Last, the function to scrape the recipe information in each recipe urls using the package of "/hhursev/recipe-scrapers"